pelegrin/bapl/README.md

 ## Types and Values
 ### Booleans
-The boolean types represented by number type.
-1 (and any other number) represents `true` and 0 represents `false`
+Built in type with two possible values `true` and `false`.
+Internally represented as number 0 for false and 1 for true.

 ### Numbers
 The number type represents real (double-precision floating-point) numbers.
 We can write numeric constants with an optional decimal part, plus an optional decimal exponent.
 Examples of valid numeric constants are: